Towards Semantic Equivalence of Tokenization in Multimodal LLM: Conclusion

 \section{Conclusion}

-In this paper, we present a semantic equivalent tokenization (\textbf{SeTok}) to enhance the semantic alignment between vision and text.
-Technically, we propose a dynamic clustering mechanism to automatically group the visual features into a variable number of semantic complete visual tokens.
-Then we equip an MLLM with SeTok and further propose a 3-stage training strategy.
-After training, our model showcases notable performance on a broad range of comprehension, generation, segmentation, and editing tasks, demonstrating our method's efficacy.
+In this paper, we introduce \textbf{SeTok}, a viable semantic-equivalent tokenizer, that enables to tokenize automatically patch-level visual features into a variable number of semantic-complete concept visual tokens.
+Then, we integrate SeTok with a pre-trained LLM to build an MLLM, \textbf{\textsc{Setokim}}, optimized using a unified autoregressive objective and a two-stage training strategy.
+Extensive experiments demonstrate that our model performs better on a broad range of comprehension, generation, segmentation, and editing tasks, highlighting the effectiveness of \textbf{Setok}.